TheArchons/yato/README.md

     -cll or --change-list-list:     change the location of the list of lists file -->

-Run `python yato.py` and add arguments to the command line
+Run `yato` and add arguments to the command line

-For example, to create a new TODO list, run `python yato.py -n`
+For example, to create a new TODO list, run `yato -n`

 # Supported arguments